jdmartin86/jdmartin86.github.io/index.md

 I am a Research Scientist at Intel AI and an Adjunct Professor at the University of Alberta.

-My goal is to establish conceptual, mathematical, and algorithmic foundations for the science of artificial intelligence.
+My goal is to develop the conceptual, methodological, and mathematical foundations for the science of AI.

-I value conceptually-grounded work with empirical cash-value.
-I often approach problems from first principles, by translating philosophical ideas into mathematical terms which can be analyzed with computational experiments.
+I am specifically interested in how the computational aspects of intelligence and agency can be understood through the lens of Reinforcement Learning.
+My work strives not just to identify these aspects but to translate them into concrete, algorithmic terms with empirical cash-value.
+I love to frame new problems, and I often take a first principles approach—translating a conceptual idea into mathematical terms which can then be analyzed, programmed, and tested with computational experiments.

 <h2 class="content-listing-header sans">NEWS</h2>
 **October, 2024:** Attending the [OpenMind](https://www.openmindresearch.org/) Retreat in Banff, Alberta.
 **October, 2024:** Seattle Minds and Machines Talk: The Methodological Tangle of AI Research.